Thomas L. Monahan III

-Thomas L. Monahan III is Chief Executive Officer and President of DeVry University, a for-profit higher education institution.
-He previously served as Chief Executive Officer of CEB, which was acquired by Gartner, before resigning in 2017.
-He also serves as chairman of ProKarma and a board member of Transunion.
+Thomas L. Monahan III is chief executive officer (CEO) and president of DeVry University, a for-profit higher education institution.
+He previously was CEO of CEB, which was acquired by Gartner, before resigning in 2017.
+He is chairman of ProKarma and a board member of Transunion.

 Early life and education

+Monahan grew up in Weymouth, Massachusetts.
 He holds degrees from Harvard University and New York University Stern School of Business.

 Career

-Prior to 1996, Monahan served as a senior consultant at the Deloitte & Touche Consulting Group, a director at the Committee for Economic Development, and a staff consultant at Andersen Consulting.
+Prior to 1996, Monahan was a senior consultant at the Deloitte & Touche Consulting Group, a director at the Committee for Economic Development, and a staff consultant at Andersen Consulting.

 Monahan joined the leadership team of CEB (formerly the Corporate Executive Board) in 1996.
 He was named its chief executive in 2005 and chairman in 2008.
 He presided over an expansion of revenue, which increased 157% from 2005 to 2016.
 During his term, CEB acquired Evanta Ventures, a Portland-based best practice insight and technology company.
 CEB was acquired by Gartner in 2017 for $2.6 billion.
 He stepped down from CEB Inc. in June 2017.

-Monahan serves as chairman of ProKarma and a board member of Transunion.
+Monahan is chairman of ProKarma and a board member of Transunion.
 In August 2020, he was appointed president and CEO of DeVry University.

 He has contributed several articles on business topics, including for CNBC, Fortune, and Harvard Business Review.
 He authored a column in The Washington Post called “Talent Matters."

+In June 2023, Tom Monahan was appointed chief executive officer (CEO) of global leadership advisory firm Heidrick & Struggles.

+Monahan has also served as a board member of TransUnion (NYSE: TRU), where he is the Chair of its Audit & Compliance Committee and a member of its Nominating and Governance Committee.
+He is also the executive vice chair of the DeVry University Board of Trustees.

+Non-Profit Governance and Leadership"

+Monahan is involved in the non-profit sector, serving on the boards of the Johns Hopkins Health System and the Boys & Girls Clubs of America.
+He is also a trustee for The Nature Conservancy of Maryland and DC and a member of the The Economic Club of Washington, D.C.